The Best Same-Day Crown Guide in Murrieta

 Same-Day Crowns vs. Traditional Crowns

 Traditional lab crowns are not bad dentistry — millions of them are chewing happily right now.
 The question is what the multi-visit process costs you in time, comfort, and risk, and whether you get anything back for it.
-Usually, you don’t.
+Usually, you do not.

-The traditional sequence: numbing and preparation at visit one, a putty impression, a plastic temporary crown cemented with weak temporary cement, a two-to-three-week lab wait, then a second visit to remove the temporary, clean off the temporary cement, and seat the lab crown — assuming it fits and the shade is right.
-If it isn’t, the cycle repeats.
+The traditional sequence: numbing and preparation at visit one, a putty impression, a plastic temporary cemented with weak temporary cement, a two-to-three-week lab wait, then a second visit to remove the temporary, clean off the cement, and seat the lab crown — assuming it fits and the shade is right.
+If it is not, the cycle repeats.

-Every stage of that sequence carries a familiar failure mode.
-Temporaries pop off over weekends — they’re designed to come off, which is small comfort at a Saturday barbecue.
+Every stage carries a familiar failure mode.
+Temporaries pop off over weekends — they are designed to come off, which is small comfort at a Saturday barbecue.
 The exposed prepared tooth is sensitive to temperature for weeks.
 The second numbing appointment is its own ordeal for anxious patients.
 And the tooth sits in a vulnerable in-between state the entire time.

-A same day dental crown trades all of that for one longer appointment.
+A Murrieta same-day crown trades all of that for one longer appointment.
 The materials are comparable — modern milled ceramics rival lab-pressed porcelain in strength, as the Cleveland Clinic’s crown overview notes across crown types.
 The fit is arguably better, since the crown is adjusted against the live bite it was scanned from an hour earlier rather than a weeks-old stone model.

 Where lab crowns still earn their keep: a handful of complex cosmetic cases on front teeth where a master ceramist’s hand-layered porcelain achieves subtleties a milled block cannot, and certain full-mouth reconstruction scenarios.
 Dr. Bao will tell you when your case is one of them — that candor is the whole point of the exam.

-“The lab didn’t make the crown better.
+“The lab did not make the crown better.
 It just made it later.
 Once milled ceramics caught up in strength, the second and third visits were solving the dentist’s problem, not the patient’s.”

 — Dr. Bao Nguyen, DDS, on why Promenade invested in CEREC